yahya-ben/Islamic_geometric_patterns_app/README.md

 ## **Project Description 📜**

-Welcome to the Islamic Geometric Patterns mobile app! 🎉 This app was developed using the React Native framework, with the aim of exploring the artistic, mathematical, and algorithmic secrets of geometric Islamic patterns.
-Our goal is to preserve this precious heritage and make it accessible to everyone.
+Welcome to the Islamic Geometric Patterns mobile app! 🎉 This mobile application addresses a common challenge faced by artisans and professionals who lack suitable tools to design and share their intricate geometric Islamic patterns with clients or fellow artisans.
+Developed using the powerful React Native framework, our app delves into the artistic, mathematical, and algorithmic secrets behind these mesmerizing patterns.
+Our ultimate goal is to preserve this precious heritage and make it accessible to everyone.

 🔹 **Create Stunning Patterns:** With this app, you can easily create beautiful Islamic patterns that you often see adorning mosque entrances and homes.